sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	TRAIN <- DEMO2[index,]

 	# Create test data set
-	# setdiff is a set that contains the elements of first parameter such that they are not present in the second parameter.
+	# setdiff is a set that contains the elements of first element such that they are not present in the second element.
 	TEST <- DEMO2[setdiff(1:nrow(DEMO2),index),]

 	class(TRAIN)